laurentganne/yorc-ddi-plugin/README.md

 a given pattern to appear in this dataset
 ### org.lexis.common.ddi.nodes.DDIRuntimeToCloudJob
-Job executing a transfer of dataset from DDI to Cloud staging area, the dataset being provided at runtime by an associated component.
-(while org.lexis.common.ddi.nodes.DDIToCloudJob has the DDI dataset path to transfer as a property, statically defined before the execution of the workflow)
+Job executing a transfer of dataset from DDI to Cloud staging area, the dataset being provided at runtime by an associated component (while org.lexis.common.ddi.nodes.DDIToCloudJob has the DDI dataset path to transfer as a property, statically defined before the execution of the workflow)
 ### org.lexis.common.ddi.nodes.DDIRuntimeToHPCTaskJob